Nicholas O'Neill (writer): Life and career

+Death

-O'Neill was at the Station nightclub for the concert by the band Great White on February 20, 2003, with his bandmate from Shryne, Jon Brennan, and another friend, Albert Dibonaventura.
+O'Neill was at the Station nightclub for the concert by the band Great White on February 20, 2003, with his bandmate from Shryne, Jon Brennan, and another friend, Albert Dibonaventura (1984–2003).
 Of the three, only Brennan made it out of the club alive.
 Shryne was scheduled to perform at the Station the following night, and O'Neill had reportedly befriended Great White lead singer Jack Russell in the days before the fire.

 In 41, Nicholas O'Neill's family and friends emphasize his sense of humor, his natural intelligence and wisdom, and his compassion.
 They note that, despite the brevity of his life, he had a positive influence on many people, as evidenced by the attendance of over a thousand people at his memorial service.